 There are also four-way handgrips that widen or narrow to allow you to target different muscles.
 You should also keep in mind that thanks to the inclusion of oil-lite bronze brushings at all pivot points, the Body Max also feels smooth in operation.
 No jerky motions here.

-The Body Solid GSRM40 is surprisingly comfortable to work out on, particularly when you compare the comfort level to some of the more expensive rowing machines.
+The Body-Solid GSRM40 Seated Row Machine is surprisingly comfortable to work out on, particularly when you compare the comfort level to some of the more expensive rowing machines.

 Much of this is down to the adjustability of both the seat and foot pedals, allowing pretty much anyone to get into a comfortable rowing position, regardless of their size or height.
 However, the fact that the foot platform is angled and comes with a no-slip surface, as well as the extra-thick 8” foam padded foot braces, should certainly not be overlooked.